Team-Rudra-Robocon/Documentation/md-pages/perception/Exposure_change_realtime.md

 # Real-Time Exposure Control Investigation on ReCamera 2002W Using Node-RED

-## Introduction

-While testing a custom YOLO model on the ReCamera 2002W, it was noticed that the model's performance changed under different lighting conditions.
-Dark scenes made objects harder to detect, while very bright scenes sometimes caused parts of the image to become overexposed.
+While testing a custom YOLO (You Only Look Once) model on the ReCamera 2002W, it was noticed that the model performed differently under different lighting conditions.
+When the surroundings were dark, the camera image became difficult to see and object detection accuracy dropped.
+Similarly, in very bright conditions, some parts of the image became overexposed, which also affected detection.

-To improve image consistency, an attempt was made to create a real-time exposure control system using Node-RED.
-The idea was to monitor the brightness of the scene and automatically adjust camera exposure before the image was processed by the YOLO model.
+Since YOLO depends heavily on the quality of the input image, an attempt was made to automatically adjust the camera exposure based on the brightness of the scene.
+The goal was to make the camera image more consistent before sending it to the YOLO model.

 ---

-## Objective

 The main goals of this work were:

-- Read scene brightness in real time.
+- Monitor scene brightness in real time.
-- Adjust camera exposure automatically.
+- Adjust camera exposure automatically based on lighting conditions.
-- Improve image quality for YOLO inference.
+- Improve image consistency before YOLO inference.
-- Implement the solution using Node-RED.
+- Integrate exposure control into the existing Node-RED workflow.
-- Keep the existing YOLO workflow unchanged.
+- Keep the YOLO pipeline unchanged.

 ---

-## Initial Approach

 The first idea was to place a Function node between the camera node and the YOLO model node.